Non-Commutative Worlds and Classical Constraints: Introduction

 \section{Introduction}

 Aspects of gauge theory, Hamiltonian mechanics, relativity and quantum mechanics arise naturally in the mathematics of a non-commutative framework for calculus and differential geometry.
+In this paper, we give a review of our previous results about discrete physics and non-commutative worlds and an introduction to recent work of the author and Anthony Deakin \cite{KauffDeak}.
+In examining the foundations of that work we find new points of view and clarity of proofs as expressed in the later sections of this paper.
+A key feature of the present paper is a new and concise derivation of the second constraint in Section 4 and a detailed derivation of the related Kilmister equation in Section 5.
+In Section 6 we determine the third constraint by similar means.
+At this time, physics associated with the higher order constraints is not known.\\

-In this paper, we first give a review of our previous results about discrete phyics and non-commutative worlds.
-The simplest discrete system corresponds directly to the square root of minus one, seen as an oscillation between one and minus one.
+We begin by examining discrete dynamical systems.
+In our exposition the simplest discrete system corresponds to the square root of minus one, seen as an oscillation between one and minus one.
 This way thinking about $i$ as an {\em iterant} is explained below.
-By starting with a discrete time series of positions, one has immediately a non-commutativity of observations since the measurement of velocity involves the tick of the clock and the measurment of position does not demand the tick of the clock.
+By starting with a discrete time series of positions, one has immediately a non-commutativity of observations, since the measurement of velocity involves the tick of the clock and the measurement of position does not demand the tick of the clock.
 Commutators that arise from discrete observation suggest a non-commutative calculus, and this calculus leads to a generalization of standard advanced calculus in terms of a non-commutative world.
 In a non-commutative world, all derivatives are represented by commutators.
-We then give our version of Feynman-Dyson derivation of the formalism of electromagnetic gauge theory.
-The rest of the paper investigates algebraic constraints that bind the commutative and non-commutative worlds. \bigbreak
+We review how non-commutative worlds are related to quantum physics and classical physics and review our version of the Feynman-Dyson derivation of the formalism of electromagnetic gauge theory.
+The rest of the paper then investigates algebraic constraints that bind the commutative and non-commutative worlds.
+These constraints are demands that time derivatives behave in the non-commutative world in analogy to their counterparts in standard advanced calculus.
+It is one constraint of this type that gives rise to our version of the Feynman-Dyson derivation of electromagnetic formalism.
+The standard first order constraint requires a quadratic Hamiltonian and so begins a story showing how classical physics arises mathematically from the constraints.
+The second order constraint turns out, remarkably, to be equivalent to a tensor equation at the pole of canonical coordinates in a relativistic framework.
+We call this tensor equation the {\it Kilmister equation} and it is studied in Section 5 and in our paper with Deakin \cite{KauffDeak}. \bigbreak